vinland-avalon/cycledb/README.md

 By optimizing storage and query efficiency in time-series databases, this new index can significantly enhance the performance and scalability of IoT systems.
 This improvement is crucial for applications with large-scale sensor networks and real-time data analysis.
 The reduction in storage overhead will make it feasible to handle high-cardinality data, especially for those resource-limited devices, thus broadening the scope of IoT applications.

-# Possible Approaches
+# Methods

 Some time-series databases utilize inverted indexes to accelerate queries, which allows for efficient filtering and retrieval of time-series data based on specific tag values.
 However, an inverted index is a trade-off between storage usage and query performance.
 The posting list, a data structure to store series identifiers associated with each term in the index, will store redundant identifiers among different tag sets.
 Since time-series databases always deal with large-scale data in scenarios, e.g., IoT sensors, such storage overhead is extremely severe.

 To address this issue, we propose the "Grid Index," which functions similarly to an inverted index but with more efficient storage usage.
 The Grid Index models multi-dimensional indexes as a hyperdimensional space where points represent time-series IDs.
 For example, the grid C for Measurement Y in Figure 1 illustrates this concept.
-If we are indexing buoy sensor data, there may be tags for *Area* and *Depth*, which together form a two-dimensional space used to pre-allocate possible series IDs.
+If we are indexing http access data, there may be tags for *Status_Code* and *Method*, which together form a two-dimensional space used to pre-allocate possible series IDs.

 **Data Structure:** A grid represents a multi-dimensional space where each dimension corresponds to a series of tag values for a specific tag key.
 Points within this space are assigned ordered serial identifiers, which directly correspond to the time-series data IDs.
 This structure allows the grid to avoid explicit storage of redundant identifiers, thereby reducing memory usage.